 L.R.
 83-3.1.8 Application For Reinstatement.
 Any attorney who has been suspended or disbarred under the Local Rules may make an application for reinstatement.
 The application for reinstatement shall be by written motion filed in paper format addressed to the Committee.
 The Committee shall consider the application and make a recommendation to the Chief Judge.
 The Chief Judge may, with the concurrence of the Executive Committee, adopt, modify or reject the recommendation of the Committee concerning the application.
-Before making its recommendation, the Committee is not required to hear the attorney affected or his or her counsel and is not required to hear any testimony or receive any other evidence or briefing.
-Nor shall the Chief Judge or the Executive Committee be required to do so before deciding on the application.
+Before making its recommendation, the Committee is not required to hear the attorney affected or his or her counsel and is not required to hear the required to do so before deciding on the application.